A MILLION QUESTIONS

 pointed out that often the spokes of the Wheel of the Law are composed of

 symbolizes the wisdom that vanquishes delusion, while the bell was rung to

 call deities to the altar and celebrate their approach."
-(Quoted from: Discovering the
+(Quoted from:

 Arts of Japan: A Historical Overview, by Tsuneko S. Sadao and Stephanie